IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 # Security Considerations

-This document describes the structure of the IETF's Administrative Aupport Activity (IASA), version 2 (IASA2).
+This document describes the structure of the IETF's Administrative Support Activity (IASA), version 2 (IASA2).
 It introduces no security considerations for the Internet.

 # IANA Considerations